szilvia-csernus/expense-app/README.md

 # Expense App

-A full-stack web application using Django REST, postgreSQL, ReactJS + Typescript @vite, and Docker.
+Full-stack web application using Django REST, postgreSQL, ReactJS + Typescript @vite, and Docker.
 Created for streamlining the expense reinbursement process for church members of Redeemer churches in the Neatherlands.

 # How to use the project